binomialhq/poly/doc/SPECIFICATION.md

 A Field List is a non-empty sequence of annotated Fields separated by commas, and optionally terminated by an additional comma (for convenience).
 It's also possible that the are not present at all, with the implication that the declaration might not be supported by some tools.
+Field Lists push a new Scope into the symbol space.

 ### Location